16th Street station (Oakland): Amtrak and replacement

 The station also served as the main rail link for points north and east of the Bay Area.
 San Francisco-area passengers boarded ferries to Oakland Pier, and after 1958 boarded buses to 16th Street.
 Amtrak took over intercity passenger rail services in 1971, and decided to consolidate most Bay Area service in Oakland, leaving San Francisco as one of the largest cities without direct intercity rail service.

 The station was severely damaged in the 1989 Loma Prieta earthquake, but continued serving trains at an adjacent building.
 Capitols and San Joaquins trains were shifted to the new Emeryville station on August 13, 1993, but long-distance trains continued to use Oakland Central while track work was completed at Emeryville.
 The Coast Starlight and California Zephyr began stopping at Emeryville on August 5, 1994; they last stopped at Oakland 16th Street on August 21.
 This left Emeryville as the only Oakland-area stop for Amtrak until the new Oakland–Jack London Square station opened on May 22, 1995.

-Emeryville largely replaced 16th Street station as the connection point for Amtrak Thruway Motorcoach across the bay in San Francisco (for passengers heading northbound towards Seattle or eastbound towards Chicago, or passengers arriving from the north and east), as Emeryville is closer to the San Francisco–Oakland Bay Bridge than Oakland–Jack London Square.
+Emeryville largely replaced 16th Street station as the connection point for Amtrak Thruway across the bay in San Francisco (for passengers heading northbound towards Seattle or eastbound towards Chicago, or passengers arriving from the north and east), as Emeryville is closer to the San Francisco–Oakland Bay Bridge than Oakland–Jack London Square.
 However, Jack London Square serves as the San Francisco connection for the Coast Starlight (for southbound passengers from San Francisco and northbound passengers heading to San Francisco).

 In the mid-1990s, the adjacent railroad tracks were moved west during the construction of Interstate 880 (to replace the earthquake-destroyed Cypress Street Viaduct), which isolated the station from the tracks.
 The station buildings are largely intact, including the interlocking tower and ironwork elevated platforms.
 The station was purchased in 2005 by BUILD, an affiliate of BRIDGE Housing, and is being restored as part of a local redevelopment project.
 In 2015, the station was used to stage a local opera company's production of Lulu.
 As of 2021, the station is being used as a rented space for private events.

+The station and interlocking tower were added to the National Register of Historic Places on January 21, 2025, under the name Southern Pacific 16th Street Station and 16th Street Tower.

 In media

 The station was used in films including Chu Chu and the Philly Flash, Funny Lady (as Cleveland station), RENT, and Hemingway & Gellhorn (as a stand-in for the Hotel Florida).
-Mumford & Sons filmed their music video for "Babel" in the station.
+Multiple music videos have been filmed at the station, including "Babel" by Mumford & Sons and "Tell Me When to Go" by E-40.